onepf/OPFMaps/README.md

 **Initialization**

-You must init `OPFMapsHelper` before using of OPFMaps.
+You must init `OPFMapsHelper` before using OPFMaps.
 You must do it in the `Main Thread`. `Application.onCreate()` method is the best place for this.

 ```java
 public class MyApplication extends Application {